-A Master of Science in Biology student must complete 32-34 credit hours of approved graduate work in one of the areas of specialization listed below.
+You will be required complete 32-34 credit hours of approved graduate work in one of the specialization areas listed below.
 This will include 25-30 credit hours of coursework and one credit hour of BIOL 595 colloquium.
 You may choose a thesis option or a non-thesis option to complete the M.S. in Biology program.

-The thesis option is designed for individuals planning careers as experimental biologists in academia, government or industry, including those who may wish to pursue a Ph.D.
+The thesis option is designed to prepare you pursue a career as experimental biologists in academia, government or industry, as well as a path to a Ph.D.
 This option is available on a competitive basis.
-Students choosing the thesis option must complete six credit hours of thesis research (BIOL 591).
+You must complete six credit hours of thesis research (BIOL 591).
 You also must prepare a written thesis based on your laboratory research.

-The non-thesis option is intended as a degree to meet the needs of teachers, science administrators, policy makers in the life sciences, patent attorneys and others.
+The non-thesis option is intended as a degree to meet the needs of science administrators, policy makers in the life sciences, patent attorneys and others.
 Should you elect the non-thesis option, you must complete a library research project in one of the following courses: BIOL 572 Literature in Biochemistry, BIOL 574 Literature in Biotechnology, BIOL 576 Literature in Cell and Molecular Biology, or BIOL 578 Literature in Microbiology; or a laboratory research project in BIOL 522 Research Techniques in Biological Sciences plus BIOL 597 Special Topics.

 You will be required to pass a written M.S. comprehensive examination in your respective area of specialization: biochemistry, cell and molecular biology, or microbiology.
-Students with a specialization in biotechnology may choose any of the three examinations.
+If you choose a specialization in biotechnology, you may choose any of the three examinations.